sdcondon/SCFirstOrderLogic/docs/user-guide/getting-started.md

 Things to notice about this one:
 * The factory provides `ForAll` and `ThereExists` methods for creating quantifications.
 There are overloads for declaring multiple variables at once.
-* The factory provides `If` and `Iff` methods for creation implications and equivalences, respectively.
+* The factory provides `If` and `Iff` methods for creating implications and equivalences, respectively.
 * The factory provides methods for conjunctions (`And`), disjunctions (`Or`) and negations (`Not`).
 See the next two examples if you really want to use C# operators for these.
 * The factory provides `A` through `Z` as properties that return variable definitions with these letters as their symbol.